 in contending with the devil,

 Lucifer was the highest-ranking creation God made, but he turned devil.
-There is no story in the Old Testament where Michael fought with the devil over the body of Moses but there is a story in the pseudepigraphal book Assumption of Moses about it.
-The citation of this book caused some to question the inspiration of the book of Jude, however, we know it is inspired for reasons found in the Introduction.
+There is no story in the Old Testament where Michael fought with the devil over the body of Moses.
+There is a story in the pseudepigraphal book Assumption of Moses.
+The citation of this book caused some to question the inspiration of the book of Jude.

 when he disputed about the body of Moses,